Describe task status notifications

 Notifications

-Notification of completion is part of each SQL Server Agent job.
-You have the option of sending a notification on Job completion, failure, or success.
-Most DBAs notify on failure only, to avoid an influx of notifications for successful jobs.
-Notifications have a dependency on an operator existing in order to send a notification as shown below:
+Notifications are part of each SQL Server Agent job.
+You can choose to send a notification on job completion, failure, or success.
+Most DBAs notify only on failure to avoid an influx of notifications for successful jobs.
+Notifications depend on an existing operator to send the alert.

 Alerts

-SQL Server Agent alerts allow you to be proactive with monitoring of your SQL Server.
-The agent reads the SQL Server error log and when it finds an error number for which an alert has been defined, it notifies an operator.
-In addition to monitoring the SQL Server error log, you can set up alerts to monitor SQL Server Performance conditions, as well as Windows Management Instrumentation (WMI) events.
-You can specify an alert to be raised in response to one or more events.
-A common pattern is to raise an alert on all SQL Server errors of level 16 and higher, and then add alerts for specific event types related to critical storage errors or Availability Group failover.
-Another example would be to alert on performance conditions such as high CPU utilization or low Page Life Expectancy.
+SQL Server Agent alerts enable proactive monitoring of your SQL Server.
+The agent reads the SQL Server error log and notifies an operator when it finds an error number for which an alert is defined.
+Besides monitoring the error log, you can set up alerts for SQL Server performance conditions and Windows Management Instrumentation (WMI) events.
+You can specify alerts for one or more events.
+A common practice is to raise alerts for all SQL Server errors of level 16 and higher and add alerts for specific critical storage errors or Availability Group failovers.
+Another example is to alert on performance conditions like high CPU utilization or low Page Life Expectancy.

-You have options for how to respond to the performance condition — you can notify an operator via email, which is the most common approach, or you can execute another SQL Server Agent job, which could resolve the problem.
-Executing another SQL Server Agent job is most commonly used in the scenario where the condition is well-known, and easily handled without manual intervention.
-A good example of this would be to create an alert on for SQL Server storage error conditions (errors 823, 824, 825), and then to execute a job to perform a database consistency check.
-The notifications for these alerts use the same SQL Server Agent subsystem.
+You have options for responding to performance conditions: notify an operator via email, which is the most common approach, or execute another SQL Server Agent job to resolve the issue.
+Executing another job is useful for well-known conditions that can be handled without manual intervention.
+For example, you could create an alert for SQL Server storage error conditions (errors 823, 824, 825) and execute a job to perform a database consistency check.
+Notifications for these alerts use the same SQL Server Agent subsystem.